kevalmiistry/kevalmiistry/README.md

 [![wakatime](https://wakatime.com/badge/user/5d3ef97b-100a-42ed-9510-5844c1b07323.svg)](https://wakatime.com/@5d3ef97b-100a-42ed-9510-5844c1b07323)
 # Hello There!
 I'm Keval 👋

-And I'm just a guy who's into programming, more specifically web development.
+And I'm just a guy who's into web development 🕷.
 I've been working in the web development space for more than 2 years individually and for 1 year professionally.
-My strongest point is frontend, and (yeah, you guessed it right!)
+My strong point is frontend, and I excel in the frontend development.
 I specialize in React and its ecosystem.
-I also take part in backend tasks from time to time, and in 2024, one of my goals is to learn more about backend development that scales.
-Also, I'm a big developer experience and tooling enthusiast; I love seeing low-level languages like Rust and Go penetrating this space.
+I also do backend development from time to time, and in 2024, one of my goals is to learn more about backend development that scales.
+Also, I'm a big developer experience and tooling enthusiast :)

 - 🌍  I'm based in India 🇮🇳
 - 🖥️  See my portfolio at [www.kevalmiistry.me](https://www.kevalmiistry.me/)